Create more content in more places

 What do I need to get started?

-Start by planning.
-It doesn’t have to be elaborate, and your plan will almost certainly change as you go, but just having the guidelines in place makes everything much easier.
+Start by thinking strategically and planning what kind of content to create, where it will live, and how you will get it produced.
+Your plan doesn’t have to be elaborate, and it will almost certainly change as you go, but just having the guidelines in place makes everything much easier.

 How much time will it take?